Cross-Site Scripting (XSS)

 Use the latest versions of web frameworks, content management systems, and libraries.
 Older versions often contain XSS vulnerabilities that were later fixed, so updating is important for security.

-Developers need to be properly educated on secure coding practices to avoid introducing XSS vulnerabilities in the first place.
+Developers need to be adequately educated on secure coding practices to avoid introducing XSS vulnerabilities in the first place.
 With education and vigilance, many XSS attacks can be prevented.

 Browser Security Mechanisms